 The first is a neoclassical production function in which GDP (Y) depends on the aggregate workforce (L), capital stock (K), and land area (T).
-The latter is not normally included in a Solow model but is added here due to its importance in the British economy during the Industrial Revolution.
+The measurement of these variables was defined previously and is discussed in detail in Appendix A. Land is not normally included in a Solow model but is added here due to its importance in the British economy during the industrial revolution.
 A is an index of labour augmenting technical change.
 Technical change of this sort is necessary for a continuous rise in per capita income and the real wage, but it also paradoxically represents Marx's view of labour displacing technical change.
 In the simulations A plays both roles.